chadxz/personal-website/src/posts/2023-07-10-self-review.md

 making sure you are getting the most out of the time they do dedicate to helping you.
 It also helps you to be more thoughtful about the value you are creating within your organization which results in better results for everyone.
-Before asking for someone else to review your work, put the effort in to you review it yourself - you won't regret it.
+Before asking for someone else to review your work, put the effort in to review it yourself - you won't regret it.

 [rfc]: http://philcalcado.com/2018/11/19/a_structured_rfc_process.html